 Can Fascism Occur in a Democracy?

-Definition: Fascism is an economic system where the government controls the private entities that own the factors of production.
-The four factors are entrepreneurship, capital goods, natural resources and labor.
+Fascism is an economic system in which the government controls the private entities that own the factors of production.
+The four factors are entrepreneurship, capital goods, natural resources, and labor.
 A central planning authority directs company leaders to work in the national interest.